pingidentity/pingone-go-client/pingone/docs/EnvironmentReplaceRequest.md

 ### NewEnvironmentReplaceRequest

-`func NewEnvironmentReplaceRequest(name string, region EnvironmentReplaceRequestRegion, type_ EnvironmentTypeValue, ) *EnvironmentReplaceRequest`
+`func NewEnvironmentReplaceRequest(name string, region EnvironmentRegionCode, type_ EnvironmentTypeValue, ) *EnvironmentReplaceRequest`

 NewEnvironmentReplaceRequest instantiates a new EnvironmentReplaceRequest object This constructor will assign default values to properties that have it defined,